DSkrzypiec/blogImpl/content/post/home-db/index.md

 this application is also usable from my mobile phone without any extra effort.
 For someone who avoid frontend technologies it was significant advantage.
 It's useful when I go to the hall to check my water and energy usage.
-In this case I can fill the form directly on my phone to submit it to the database.
+In this case I can fill the forms directly on my smartphone.

 In the moment of writing this post repo with source code of *Home App* is private but I might make it public someday.